 Yasmeen Lari is Pakistan's first female architect and one of the most successful providers of disaster relief shelters in the world.
-She has built over 36,000 houses for victims of floods and earthquakes in Pakistan since 2010.
+She has built more than 36,000 houses for victims of floods and earthquakes in Pakistan since 2010.

 Shunning the structurally weak, mass-produced houses offered by international organisations, Lari uses vernacular techniques and local materials such as lime and bamboo.
 Her houses have a tiny carbon footprint and are simple enough for people to build themselves.
 With this, she hopes to demonstrate the role that architecture can play in humanitarian aid.